hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

 What's happening

 * There's a HTML table on the frontend, backed by a backend "query" `jvm-system-properties`
-* The backend query is an ordinary Clojure function that only exists on the server.
+* The backend query is an ordinary Clojure function that only exists on the server, which works because this is an ordinary `.cljc` file.
 * Typing into the frontend input causes the backend query to rerun and update the table.
-* There's a reactive for loop to render the table.
+* There's a reactive for loop to render the table - `e/for`
 * The view code deeply nests client and server calls, arbitrarily, even through loops.

 Ordinary Clojure/Script functions work